lawwman/tutorial/stacks/frontend/angularjs/readme.md

   title = 'angular-tut';
 }
 ```
-The dynamic behavior that Javascript provides is within the `component` class.
+The `component` class contains whatever variable, methods that you require to give your `component` dynamic behavior.
 You define your `html` and `css` files as well in the `@Component` decorator.
 By now you should realise that Angular uses decorators very heavily. *I don't know how to feel about that.*

 > Remember, what makes it a component, is the `@Component` decorator!